You can run BuildVu directly from the command line which is useful for running the converter from another language or script.

 When running from command line, settings are controlled by passing in system properties.
 Available settings and their values can be found in the Javadocs.
 The key classes are:

-- SVGConversionOptions (Settings available for the SVG mode)
+- SVGConversionOptions (Settings available in BuildVu-SVG)

-- IDRViewerOptions (Settings available for the IDRViewer mode)
+- IDRViewerOptions (Settings available in IDRViewer modes)

-- ContentOptions (Settings available for the Content mode)
+- ContentOptions (Settings available in Content modes)

 java -Dorg.jpedal.pdf2html.compressImages=true -jar buildvu.jar /inputDirectory/ /outputDirectory/